 Retail warehouses serve a critical purpose within the retail supply chain, and house many important operations and activities.
 Here are just some of the logistical functions for which retail warehouses are responsible.

 After a retail warehouse receives the inventory ordered from a manufacturer during procurement, that inventory must be organized and stored away.

 This involves unloading each pallet of inventory, sorting it by type and SKY, and performing inventory counts to ensure that the amount of inventory ordered matches what was delivered, and to establish new inventory levels.
 That inventory is then moved inside the retail warehouse for storage.

 Inventory storage should never be random or haphazard.
 Rather, a retail warehouse should be organized so that popular SKUs are closer to the ground to give pickers easy access, and give each SKU its own specific location, with different types of inventory separated from each other.
-Raw materials that have yet to be assembled into finished goods, for example, will need to be stored separately from finished goods ready to be picked.
+Production inventory (or raw materials that have yet to be assembled into finished goods), for example, will need to be stored separately from finished goods ready to be picked.